dataminer-site/dataminer-site.github.io/docs/archive/0.7/extensions/json.md

 -- {"duck":43,"goose":[4,5,6],"swan":3.3}
 ```

-DuckDB also supports reading JSON as a table, using the following functions:
+DataMiner also supports reading JSON as a table, using the following functions:

 | Function | Description |
 |:---|:---|